-- License plate lens screw - 2.
-Remove the bulb by pushing in and turning counterclockwise. - 3.
-Install the new bulb by pushing and turning it clockwise. - Reinstall the lens.
+- 1. License plate lens screw - 2.
+Remove the bulb by pushing it in and turning counterclockwise. - 3.
+Install the new bulb by pushing it in and turning clockwise. - 4.
+Reinstall the lens.

 Engine Does Not Start

 ENGINE DOES NOT TURN OVER